-All of my books—and the PANTHEON series is no exception—are written using thriller pacing.
+All of my books—and The Great Wish for a Good Spice Tea is no exception—are written using thriller pacing.
 This is a technique that first originated in thrillers such as those by James Patterson and Dan Brown, and is now starting to make its way into fantasy.
 Authors like Brent Weeks and myself are borrowing techniques from crime thrillers and technothrillers, bringing the fantasy world up to speed.

 So how does it work?

 I’m so glad you asked.

 I’ve covered this on the blog before here, so this time let’s focus on how thriller pacing works in the Spice Tea universe.
 But first, let’s recap why.

 It all comes down to one word: propulsion.
 Readers need to feel propelled through the text, turning page after page to find out what happens next.
 You want readers to not want to put the book down.
 The idea is to have a single, easily digestible story that feels like reading a movie.